Sertorian War: Events of 80–77 BC

 Lacking strong-points in central Hispania, Metellus set about creating them, he also started to methodically secure the cities and tribes of Hispania [this was the same strategy his father had used in the Jugurthine War when he had to fight king Jugurtha of Numidia who also used guerrilla tactics – Metellus had served on his father's staff back then].
 Some of these forts are known today – Metellinum (Medellin), Castra Caecilia (Cáceres), Viccus Caecilius and Caecilina.
 This strategy might have worked on an inferior opponent, but Sertorius kept up a relentless campaign of hit-and-run attacks and ambuscades slowly wearing down Metellus who was soon forced to call for help.

 Lucius Manlius, the governor of Gallia Transalpina, tried to come to Metellus's aid, he marched with three legions and 1,500 cavalry across the Pyrenees.
 He fought a battle with the forces of Lucius Hirtuleius near Ilerda where he was defeated and driven back into the city.
 After this setback, Manlius decided to retreat to his province.
 Hirtuleius tried to put Manlius under siege in Ilerda, but the governor of Gaul was able to escape.
 When he returned to Gaul where he was attacked by the Aquitani.

 In 78 BC Metellus tried to take Langobriga (probably Laccobriga near Lisbon), a town allied to Sertorius.
 Metellus intended it to be an object lesson; he wanted the Celtic towns to know Sertorius could not protect them.
 Forewarned Sertorius supplied and fortified the city and stripped the countryside around Langobriga of anything useful.
-Through these countermeasures Sertorius not only forced Metellus into besieging the city but also caused him to run out of supplies really quickly.
-Metellus had to detach a legion to go scouting for provisions.
+Through these countermeasures Sertorius not only forced Metellus into besieging the city but also caused him to rapidly run out of supplies.
+Metellus detached a legion to go scouting for provisions.
 Upon their return they were ambushed by Sertorius who routed them and forced them to abandon their supplies.
-This left Metellus with nothing to feed his army and he gave up the siege and marched back to the coast.
+Metellus was left with nothing to feed his army; he abandoned the siege and marched back to the coast.
 Back in Rome, Sulla died (78 BC) of natural causes leaving his faction without a strong leader.

 In 77 BC Metellus adopted a more cautious strategy, only holding on to the line of the Baetis river while he awaited the events in Rome where a new revolt loomed.
 Sertorius left Metellus to his devices and concentrated on subduing those tribes in the interior that had not yet yielded to his authority.